Nikol304/union_shop/prompt.md

 - deployment on git maybe, using firebase for database

 # Pictures:
-- homepage
+- homepage --DONE --
-- print shack
+- print shack --DONE --

 - sale
+- signature, last meny from shop

 # Left to do:
 - add products to diff collections